From Craigneich Farm at the foot of Glen Artney to Craignight Plantation in Maryland…and back again…

 Alexander (whom I call Alexander I, on the family tree–the father of our immigrant ancestor) never acquired ownership of land, but instead became Chamberlain to James Drummond, Commendator of Inchaffray Abbey (and later the 1st Lord Madderty).
-Thus we can be certain that our Alexander’s spent at least part of his boyhood around Lord Madderty’s seat at Inchaffray.
+Thus we can be certain that our Alexander spent at least part of his boyhood around Lord Madderty’s seat at Inchaffray.

 - Commendator of Inchaffray Abbey was a title bestowed by Mary, Queen of Scots, and though the Commendator was officially head of the abbey, he was in fact a secular lord whose title gave him control of the wealth produced on the ancient abbey lands.
-Mary’s son, James VI (later James I of Great Britain) raised James Drummond’s title to Lord Madderty.
+Mary’s son, James VI (later James I of England and Great Britain) raised James Drummond’s title to Lord Madderty.
 Some sources say the Drummond boys (the future Lord Madderty and his brother the future Earl of Perth) were educated with James VI in his youth.
 I have found no confirmation of this in historians’ accounts of James VI’s boyhood and education, but he trusted them with great responsibilities and rewarded them with titles and advancement.

 - If you search on line you’ll find some old books about Inchaffray Abbey.

-In or before 1605 Alexander, the elder, married Margaret Campbell, widow of Andrew Drummond of Balmaclone (now Nether Belliclone) in Madderty Parish.
+In or before 1605, Alexander the elder married Margaret Campbell, widow of Andrew Drummond of Balmaclone (now Nether Belliclone) in Madderty Parish.
 These were our Alexander’s parents.
 Margaret had lifetime rights to Belliclone, which her eldest Drummond son would inherit upon her death.
 Alexander himself was a younger son, and thus would not inherit rights at his own home place, Craignecht.
 So, in effect, he married the land at Belliclone along with Margaret herself.
 It is plausible that their marriage was arranged by Alexander’s employer, James Drummond, or by his brother, Lord Drummond, who, as head of the Drummond family, would have had both the right to arrange affairs at Belliclone and an interest in doing so.

 However the marriage came to be, this is why our ancestor, the younger Alexander Magruder, was born at Belliclone, a Drummond farm, rather than a place with deeper McGruther associations.
 We assume that after his father’s death and his mother’s remarriage–in 1617–our Alexander would have been raised by his father’s family at Craigneicht, as this was the custom.